carlosiglezb/carlosiglezb.github.io/_projects/mfpp_project.md

 The details are shown in {% cite Gonzalez2024Humanoids %} and the code is available on [GitHub](https://github.com/carlosiglezb/PyPnC/tree/master/pnc/planner/multicontact).

-Interactive animations of the resulting plans are available for the [G1](https://carlosiglezb.github.io/humanoids24/g1_door_crossing.html), [ergoCub](https://carlosiglezb.github.io/humanoids24/ergoCub_door_crossing.html), and [Valkyrie](https://carlosiglezb.github.io/humanoids24/valkyrie_door_crossing.html).
+Interactive animations of the resulting plans are available for the
+<a href="https://carlosiglezb.github.io/humanoids24/g1_door_crossing.html" target="_blank" rel="noopener noreferrer">G1</a>, <a href="https://carlosiglezb.github.io/humanoids24/ergoCub_door_crossing.html" target="_blank" rel="noopener noreferrer">ergoCub</a>, and <a href="https://carlosiglezb.github.io/humanoids24/valkyrie_door_crossing.html" target="_blank" rel="noopener noreferrer">Valkyrie</a>.
+To replay the animation, navigate the panel on the top-right corner by going to Open Controls -> Animations -> default ->play.